mihaigalos/miniboot/README.md

 # License
 This software is freely available under the GNU GPL v3.0 aegis, please consult the LICENSE file for further information.
+For commercial licenses, I can be contacted at mihaigalos at gmail dot com.